-The company is seeking to develop new drugs that are complementary to Treakisym® and rigosertib to sell in China/Hong Kong, Taiwan, South Korea, and Singapore, as well as in Japan.
+The company is seeking to develop new drugs that are complementary to Treakisym[®] and rigosertib to sell in China/Hong Kong, Taiwan, South Korea, and Singapore, as well as in Japan.
+Also, it acquired exclusive worldwide rights to develop, manufacture, and market brincidofovir.